lr0516/AC209-Spotify/index.md

 ### Related Work

 In recommendation systems, a very popular algorithm nowadays is collaborative filtering.
 Koren, Bell & Volinsky (2009) $^{[1]}$ introduce a very specfic collaborative filtering technique (matrix factorization technique) which has good performance in the Netflix Prize Competition.
-Berenzweig, Logan, Ellis & Whitman (2003)$^{[2]}$ propose to use acoustic similarities to recommend songs.
+For music recommendation problems specifically, Berenzweig, Logan, Ellis & Whitman (2003)$^{[2]}$ propose to use acoustic similarities to recommend songs.
 Schedl, Zamani, Chen, Deldjoo & Elahi (2018)$^{[3]}$ have pointed out that to solve the cold start problem and playlist continuation problem in music recommendation system, context-based models can be taken into consideration.

 Inspired by the works mentioned above, we use collaborative filtering techniques and content-based filtering techniques in our final model.
 Here are some related works that guide us to design and implement our project.
 We would like to give special thanks to them.